pratyushamay17/DCSPlaywright/README.md

 # NSWDCSProject
 This project is developed in playwright using javascript

-Steps to clone and run tests:
+> Steps to clone and run tests:

-Install Visual Studio Code on the windows/IOS machine
+1. Install Visual Studio Code on the windows/IOS machine

-Clone the git repository from - https://github.com/pratyushamay17/DCSPlaywright.git
+2. Clone the git repository from - https://github.com/pratyushamay17/DCSPlaywright.git

-Install playwright using command - npm init playwright@latest
+3. Install playwright using command - npm init playwright@latest

-Follow the instructions when prompted
+4. Follow the instructions when prompted

-Do you want to use TypeScript or JavaScript? · TypeScript

-Where to put your end-to-end tests? · tests
+			Do you want to use TypeScript or JavaScript? · TypeScript Where to put your end-to-end tests? · tests
 			Add a GitHub Actions workflow?
 (Y/n) · true
 			Install Playwright browsers (can be done manually via 'npx playwright install')?
 (Y/n) · true

      Playwright will be installed successfully

-Inside that directory, you can run several commands:
+5. Inside that directory, you can run several commands:

-  npx playwright test
-    > Runs the end-to-end tests.
+Runs the end-to-end tests.

-  npx playwright test --ui
+  		>	npx playwright test

-    > Starts the interactive UI mode.
+Starts the interactive UI mode.

-  npx playwright test --project=chromium
+			> npx playwright test --ui

-    > Runs the tests only on Desktop Chrome.
+Runs the tests only on Desktop Chrome.

-  npx playwright test --debug
+		>	npx playwright test --project=chromium

-    > Runs the tests in debug mode.
+Runs the tests in debug mode.

-  npx playwright codegen
+		>	npx playwright test --debug

-    > Auto generate tests with Codegen.
+Auto generate tests with Codegen.

-  npx playwright test testfile.spec.js
+		>	npx playwright codegen

-    > Runs the tests from specific file
+Runs the tests from specific file
+		>	npx playwright test testfile.spec.js